zihanzzz/TwiSwift/README.md

 The following **additional** features are implemented:

-- [x] Use **Stack View** to implement the RT view at the top of each TweetCell which matches the real Twitter App behaviors.
+- [x] Use **Stack View** to implement the Retweet-related views at the top of each TweetCell which matches the real Twitter App behaviors.
 - [x] Implement **animation effect** when the user clicks the favorite icon using CGAffineTransform.
 - [x] If favorite/destroy call on a Tweet fails, the favorite button will **fall back** to it's original color/state before the favorite/destroy call.
 In other words, making the user thinks it's really fast.